HeroOfYore/Yore-Cursorpacks/README.md

 The CursorLinux.tar folder contains a subfolder which contains an index.theme, and a file with the cursor files in the Linux format.
 To install them, add this subfolder (nameCursorPack, e.g. BeatCursorPack) to the ~/usr/shared/icons folder.
 After this is done, it _should_ appear as a mouse theme.

+Other information: If the animations seem _really_ small, you might need to increase your cursor size.
+This can be done through mouse settings -> Mouse Pointer and Touch

 I also don't normally do this, but if you feel like donating, I do also have a Ko-Fi! https://ko-fi.com/heroofyore